J0hnArren/PitsundaCheckBot/README.md

+*The bot is still in development, the functionality has not yet been added*

 # PitsundaCheckBot
 This is a telegram bot that can determine what is in the picture: a cat or a dog